mike-engel/homebrew-jwt-cli/README.md

 jwt --help
 ```

-# Contibuting
+# Contributing

 I welcome all contributions!
 If you've found a bug, please create a GitHub issue.
-If you'd like to contibue code, please create a new pull request.
+If you'd like to contribute code, please create a new pull request.
 All I ask is that you follow the code of conduct listed below.

 # [Code of Conduct](code_of_conduct.md)